School Logo

 Assessment

-Prior to children starting with us, staff spend time speaking to previous settings, where applicable and gaining information from parents through 'all about me' activities.
-EYFS staff in reception assess children’s progress using the statutory ‘Reception Baseline Assessment’ at the beginning of the year.
-This assessment focuses on ‘Language, Communication and Literacy,’ and ‘Mathematics.’
-A child’s progress is tracked termly as children move towards the key end points (Early Learning Goals).
 The Early Years Foundation Stage Profile (EYFSP) is completed at the end of Reception year and children are assessed to be working at ‘emerging’ or ‘expected’ for all 17 Early Learning Goals.
-Nursery baseline activities take place in the first few weeks of a child starting with us.
+Nursery and Reception baseline activities take place in the first few weeks of a child starting with us.

 During each assessment window, three times a year, teachers update the progress children have made onto Insight, which allows us to assess the impact of our curriculum and teaching and evaluate whether it has been successful.
 These termly assessment points help us identify children making slow, or no progress.
-In termly pupil progress meetings, we identify children not on track, using the data from Insight, and specifically focus on their barriers to learning, putting actions and/or interventions in place in a timely manner.
+In termly team pupil progress meetings, we identify children not on track, using the data from Insight, and specifically focus on their barriers to learning, putting actions and/or interventions in place in a timely manner.

 We moderate our termly assessments through internal processes, moderation meetings with local primary schools, and with the wider school community via Trust moderation events.